 - Loss of appetite

-If you or a loved one experiences any symptoms of lead poisoning, consult a medical professional for confirmation then remove yourself from the home or work environment.
-If you suspect the lead exposure is from your home, seek an experienced environmental consultant or industrial hygienist to perform an investigation to identify the source.
-Once identified, it is recommended to hire a certified lead paint abatement contractor to perform the remediation.
+If you or a loved one experiences any symptoms of lead poisoning, consult a medical professional for confirmation, then remove yourself from the home and determine the next steps, which may include hiring a certified lead paint abatement contractor to perform the remediation.

 Just remember that conventional oil- or water-based paints are not sufficient for encapsulation.
-You’ll need to use specific paints called “encapsulants” during the process, and follow the necessary steps to ensure the job is done correctly and that you, your family, and any on-site workers are protected from the potential dangers of lead paint and lead dust.
+You’ll need to use specific paints called “encapsulants” during the process and follow the necessary steps to ensure the job is done safely and correctly.

 2. DON’T Chip, Scrape, or Sand Lead Paint